ursky/GameOfLifePlus/README.md

 time complexity is O(n), and memory is also O(n), which was quite difficult to achieve considering the complexity of the interactions.
 Here are some of the simulation's features:
 1. Every creature (bug, tree, grass, etc) is processed independently every frame (running at 60 frames per second).
-This means 60 times every second, a given creature does all the things it can do at that moment, including: move, accelerate towards something, run away from a predator (animals only), investigate the surrounding around, hunts prey (animals only), eats, grows, reproduces, lays eggs or spreads seeds, and shades neighbors (plants only).
+This means 60 times every second, a given creature does all the game.things it can do at that moment, including: move, accelerate towards something, run away from a predator (animals only), investigate the surrounding around, hunts prey (animals only), eats, grows, reproduces, lays eggs or spreads seeds, and shades neighbors (plants only).
 2. A novel custom implementation of a multi-threaded Quad Tree 2D search allows all the creatures to "see" other